Treatment for PTSD

 Trauma patients need to develop an awareness of their suffering, which helps them gradually incorporate the traumatic experience.
 Reducing the intensity of the underlying tension leads to symptom reduction.

-The PTSD symptom reduction or even healing happens trough bringing the unconscious feelings to light and making them conscious.
-In consequence the psychodynamic psychotherapy employs the ego (the conscious part of the psyche) in understanding the cause and its effect.
+The PTSD symptom reduction or even healing happens through bringing the unconscious feelings to light and making them conscious.
+In consequence, psychodynamic psychotherapy employs the ego (the conscious part of the psyche) in understanding the cause and its effect.

 Psychotherapy is the treatment of choice for PTSD